canweriotnow/octopress/source/_posts/2012-08-12-im-not-leaving-github.markdown

 Or, someone decided we should want that.
 And the default response to a feature request in the open source world went from "Where's your patch?" to "Where's your pull request?"

+Note: go back to the app.net article about why github > sourceforge, ad support, etc.

+@jeg2 @steveklabnik lead with wrong article <-  this